 Group or Individual Support

-- Student Counseling Service can provide individual therapy for help with addiction.
+UChicago Student Counseling Services can provide a brief session of individual therapy for help with addiction.

-- Your primary care physician can help you choose the right options for you to be successful in quitting.
+Your primary care physician or nurse practitioner can help you choose the right options for you to be successful in quitting.

 Nicotine Replacement Therapy